wisonye/arch-linux/installation-tutorial-book/src/setup-partition-on-hard-drive.md

-# Setup partitions on USB
+# Setup partitions on hard drive

-If you want to install the entire `Arch Linux` on a portable USB driver, please keep reading.
+If you want to install the entire `Arch Linux` on any computer hard drive, please keep reading.

 - List your installation target disk by running `fdisk -l`.
 The following example supposes that your disk is `/dev/sdX`, change the `X` to your own one!!!